godwin-codes/Village-Issue-Reporting-And-Tracking-System/README.md

 ## License & contributing
 - Consider adding a `LICENSE` (e.g., MIT) and `CONTRIBUTING.md` if you want community contributions.

-## Next steps I can help with
+## Roadmap
-- Add `schema.sql` to the repo
+- Add `schema.sql` to the repository (separate SQL file for easy DB setup)
-- Implement password hashing (bcrypt) in registration and login
+- Implement secure password storage using bcrypt (`jBCrypt`) for registration and login
-- Add CI or deployment instructions
+- Add CI configuration and deployment instructions